Marunouchi Eiraku Building

 DATA

-In planning Landscape Design, we developed a design that would add even more appeal to the site, which already had great potential.
+In planning Landscape, we developed a design that would add even more appeal to the site, which already had great potential.

-Along Marunouchi Nakadori Street, the axis of activity, two rows of tall deciduous and evergreen trees have been arranged.
-While maintaining the continuity of the townscape, the space changes with the seasons, with the fresh greenery of spring, the shade of summer, the yellow leaves of autumn, and the sunlight of winter, aiming to be a space that visitors can enjoy at any time.
-In addition, the "Eiraku Path," a corridor with green walls, has been renovated, adding a staying function to the passageway traffic line.
-In doing so, we were conscious of the composition of the greenery so as not to make one feel the gaps between the high-rise buildings, creating a space where stillness and movement intersect peacefully.
+Along Marunouchi Nakadori Street, the hub of activity, two rows of tall deciduous and evergreen trees have been lined.
+While maintaining the continuity of the streetscape, the space changes with the seasons, with the fresh greenery of spring, the shade of summer, the yellow leaves of autumn, and the sunshine of winter, aiming to be a space that visitors can enjoy at any time.
+In addition, the "Eiraku Path," a corridor with green walls, has been renovated, adding a staying function to the passage-use traffic line.
+In doing so, the greenery was designed to eliminate the feeling of being confined by the high-rise buildings, creating a space where stillness and movement intersect peacefully.

-Active greening has also been implemented on the building, with wall greening implemented mainly at the corners of Nakadori and Eiraku Komichi.
-The tall deciduous trees on the second floor terrace and the bamboo screen on the third floor provide a sense of lush greenery to pedestrians walking along Nakadori.
+Active greening has also been implemented on the building, with wall greenery installed mainly at the corner of Nakadori and Eiraku Koji.
+The tall deciduous trees on the second floor terrace and the bamboo screen on the third floor give a sense of lush greenery to pedestrians walking along Nakadori.

 Underground connecting passage